isomerpages/isomerpages-govtech/media/technews/_posts/2021-12-03-travel-in-the-time-of-covid.md

 The pandemic has made us think twice about what we touch, so the boarding process has been revamped to minimise contact with surfaces and others.

 For starters, online and mobile check-in is increasingly replacing the need to queue at counters.
-The Singapore Airlines (SIA) app can even generate a digital boarding pass that enables passengers to proceed through the airport.
+The Singapore Airlines (SIA) app can even generate a [digital boarding pass](http://www.bbc.com/storyworks/future/imagining-the-future-of-air-travel/contactless-travel-in-the-new-normal) that enables passengers to proceed through the airport.

 Passengers can also use the app to declare the number of baggage and auto print their baggage tags at the airport.

 Even if there is a need to use check-in kiosks, there are now 160 newly installed ones with proximity touch screens that can track finger movements using infrared sensors.
 Users can thus use the kiosks through gestures instead of touching the screen.

 As for immigration clearance, facial and iris recognition is replacing fingerprint scanning as the primary biometric identifier at Changi Airport.
-Be sure to check if your facial and iris biometric information has been enrolled with the ​​Immigration and Checkpoints Authority!
+Be sure to check if your [facial and iris biometric information](https://www.straitstimes.com/singapore/transport/covid-19-eye-and-face-scans-part-of-touch-free-travel-at-changi-airport) has been enrolled with the Immigration and Checkpoints Authority!

 ## Mobile app for in-flight entertainment and reading